Michael Bamiro: Early life

 He attended Pocono Mountain West High School in Pennsylvania.
 He was an honorable mention all-conference and was the team captain in his senior season.

 Professional career

-Philadelphia Eagles

 On July 16, 2013, he signed with the Philadelphia Eagles as an undrafted free agent.
 On August 31, 2013, he was released before being brought back onto the practice squad.
 He was released by the Eagles on August 23, 2014.

-New York Giants

 Bamiro was signed to the New York Giants' practice squad on November 26, 2014.
 He signed a futures contract with the Giants on December 29, 2014.
 On September 1, 2015, Bamiro was waived by the Giants.

-Montreal Alouettes

 Bamiro joined the Montreal Alouettes (CFL) practice roster on August 14, 2016.
 He was released by the Alouettes on February 7, 2017, after spending the 2016 season on their practice roster.

-Washington Valor

-On March 23, 2018, he was assigned to the Washington Valor.
+On March 23, 2018, he was assigned to the Washington Valor (AFL).
 He was placed on injured reserve before the start of the season on April 6, 2018, and placed on reassignment on July 2, 2018.